Alexander MacAra: Campaigning

 MacAra played a key role in smoking ban in public places which was introduced in 2007.
 In 2009 he called for the MMR vaccine to be made compulsory following an unfounded health scare which resulted in a fall in the take up rate of the vaccine within the UK.

 Honours

 MacAra was a Fellow of the Royal College of Physicians (FRCP).
 In 1992 he received an honorary degree- Honorary Doctor of Public Health, Athens.
-He was created a Knight Bachelor in the 1998 Birthday Honours for services to the medical profession.
+He was created a Knight Bachelor in the 1998 Birthday Honours for services to the medical profession and was elected an inaugural Fellow of the Academy of Medical Sciences in the same year.

 Personal life

 MacAra was married to Sylvia and they had two children, a daughter, Alexandra, and a son, James.
 He died on 21 June 2012.